kylexrich/coursegpt/README.md

 ### Project Description

-CourseGPT is is an educational app designed to support students by providing on-demand access to their course information.
+CourseGPT is an educational app designed to support students by providing on-demand access to their course information.
 It offers an interface for students to ask questions related to course content and receive informative replies.

 #### Who is it for?